dotkom/infra/README.md

 TFLint is automatically ran in GitHub Actions, but you can also run it locally.
 Note that you do not want to run TFLint against the `ow4/` directory, as it's legacy code and is currently not maintained.

-## Architectural Decisions

-### Separating and duplicating configuration for each environment

-There are a few Terraform-native ways to handle multiple environments (staging, prod, etc).
-The most common way is to use Terraform workspaces, but these prove annoying, misleading or problematic in a few ways:

-- Workspaces are not that obvious to use, and it's easy to forget to switch between them.
-You don't want to accidentally apply changes to the wrong environment.
-- Not all resources want to be deployed to all environments.
-For example, we don't want a `vercel_project` resource for an application to be deployed to both staging and prod.
-This makes the build queue twice as long, and it's just unnecessary.
-    - One workaround is to use `count` or `for_each` to conditionally deploy resources, but this is not ideal, and is not really the intended use of these features.
-This also requires all conditional resources to be accessed using the lookup operator, which is both misleading and annoying.
-- It simplifies code significantly.
-Gone are the days of having ternary operators all over the place to conditionally choose domain name, or instance count.